 - Do not block Port 55555 between the mobile device and the workspace hub.

 - For Citrix Casting, do not block port 1494.

 - Port 55556 is the default port for SSL connections between mobile devices and the Citrix Ready workspace hub.
 You can configure a different SSL port on Pi’s settings page.
 If the SSL port is blocked, users cannot establish SSL connections to the hub.

 Citrix Ready workspace hub is supported on Citrix XenDesktop 7.6 and later.

-- For session roaming, ensure that Citrix Ready workspace hub can access HDX servers (VDA).
+- For session roaming, ensure that Citrix Ready workspace hub can access the Virtual Delivery Agent servers.

 - For session roaming and screen casting, ensure the Use video codec for compression policy in Citrix Studio is set to For the entire screen.
 Failure to do so might cause performance issues.

 - Citrix Ready workspace hub